 - People who have a history of opioid dependence or addiction.
 Unlike other medications for alcohol dependence like naltrexone, acamprosate does not affect the opioid systems in the body.
-This makes the medication a great choice for people who:7
+This makes the medication a great choice for people who receive opioid maintenance treatment with drugs like methadone or buprenorphine, may use or relapse on opioids, or use opioid medications for pain.
+7

 - People with complicated medical histories who are on many medications.
 Drug interactions with acamprosate are very rare.7

 - People with liver conditions.
 Alcohol is known to create serious problems with the liver when used long-term.
 Acamprosate is not processed in the liver like other medications, so it won’t place additional stress on this vital organ.7

 Acamprosate treatment will not be appropriate for everyone.1 You should not take acamprosate if you:1,7

 - Have kidney problems.
 Since the drug is not processed in the liver, the kidneys work to excrete the substance, which may put extra strain on the organs.7

 - Are pregnant or breastfeeding.
 Studies show that animals administered the drug while pregnant were more likely to have still-born fetuses and babies with birth defects.
 It is not known whether acamprosate is transferred to the baby through the mother’s breast milk.

 - Cannot use the medication consistently.
 Taking a medication three times daily can be a difficult regimen for some people.
 The medication is only effective when taken as prescribed, so only those committed to taking it should use it.